Last updated on March 6, 2026

 Cultivator's Caravan

-If you gain control of an opponent's creature, it also has “summoning sickness,” even if your foe summoned it several turns ago.
+Therefore, if you gain control of an opponent's creature, it immediately catches a bad case of summoning sickness, even if your foe summoned it several turns ago.

-That's why effects that steal a creature, like Claim the Firstborn, also give haste to the stolen creature.
-That way you can attack with it the same turn during which you gained control of it.
+That's why effects that take control of a creature for one turn, like Threaten, also give haste to the stolen creature.
+That way you can attack with it (or tap it for any other effect that it may have) the same turn during which you gained control of it.

-Therefore, if you somehow steal your foe's Cultivator's Caravan, you can immediately tap it for mana.
+By the way: the subtlety about artifacts that become creatures also work in this scenario.
+If you somehow steal your foe's Cultivator's Caravan, you can immediately tap it for mana since it's just an artifact, and artifact don't have summoning sickness.
 But if you crew it and turn it into a creature, it has summoning sickness unless it also has haste.

 Do Artifact Tokens Have Summoning Sickness?